pawoods/spring-valley/README.md

 | Delete                   |       ❌       |    If Owner     |  If Owner  |  ✅   |

 ### Future Features

+Features that were part of my initial scope but deemed a lower priority and therefore forming my future features are as follows:

+- Direct photo upload from user, using cloudinary or similar technology - As noted in testing, the URL links add the risk of large files and therefore long page loads and lower performance.
+- Add shopping list feature to user profile where users can click an icon next to ingredients on a recipe to add to a shopping list for future use.

 ## Languages and Technologies